-Secular wine farms*, wine bars, more than 20 Michelin Star restaurants, this is also Portugal.
+In a 7-day wine tour in Porto and Douro Valley you will find secular wine farms*, wine bars, more than 20 Michelin Star restaurants,luxurious hotels and spa experiences and this is also Portugal.

 * In Portuguese you will see this words associated with wine: Quinta/Herdade/Adega: Farm, wine estate, winery.

 Moreover, back to the Portuguese wines, they have been recognized and heavily awarded internationally and the exportation increased setting place for them amongst world-renowned wines.
 Still there is a long path to walk for still wines, as the most famous Portuguese wines are the fortified Port Wine and Madeira Wine.
 Do you know what fortified wines mean?
 Check this Wine Glossary.

 Here is a question for you: What do you know about Portuguese wines?

 Usually when you think about wine, you think about an alcoholic beverage made of grapes, and commonly that is true.
 It is also true that you can produce wine with almost any fermented fruit.